-LA") appeals the City Planning Commission's October 9, 2014 approval of variances and other concessions for a 50-story high-rise development between South Olive and South Hill Streets, and West 8th and West 9th Streets, in downtown Los Angeles ("Project"), proposed by Onni Real Estate.
+The Coalition for Responsible Equitable Economic Development ("CREED LA") appeals the City Planning Commission's October 9, 2014 approval of variances and other concessions for two high-rise development towers, 31 and 40 stories in height, located between South Flower and South Hope Streets, and West 12th Street and West Pico Boulevard, in downtown Los Angeles ("Project"), proposed by Onni Real Estate.
 CREED LA also contends that the Planning Commission acted based on inaccurate and misleading information regarding the scope of the City's discretion under the Transfer of Floor Area Rights ("TFAR") Ordinance.
 Because there is significant overlap between the issues raised in this appeal and in the Planning Commission's recommendation to adopt the requested Transfer of Floor Area Rights for the Project, CREED LA requests that the City Council hear both items together at the same hearing.

 As explained more fully below, the Planning Commission abused its discretion in granting variances for the Project and allowing other deviations from the City Code and the Downtown Design Guide.
 As stated in the Municipal Code, a variance is a "special privilege."
-The Applicant has chosen to design a high-rise Project that will utilize a large proportion of the City's Convention Center floor area rights.
-An Applicant's project design decisions are not alone an adequate reason to grant special privileges regarding compliance with the City's development standards.
+The Applicant has chosen to design a two-tower high-rise Project that will utilize a large proportion of the City's Convention Center floor area rights.
+An Applicant's project design decisions alone are not an adequate reason to grant special privileges regarding compliance with the City's development standards.
 In fact, the TFAR Ordinance expressly states that projects utilizing the City's TFAR option must comply with all such standards.
 The Applicant here will not suffer unnecessary hardships if the requested variances are denied.
 There are no special circumstances on the Project site that warrant the variances, and the variances are not required for the preservation and enjoyment of a substantial property right.